sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 * Wind speed max (also called cut-off speed, the maximum speed at which a turbine is normally operating; above it will be turned down; in m/s)
 * Wind speed min (also called cut-in speed, the minimum speed required to operate the wind turbine; in m/s)
 * Wind speed reference (also called nominal or rated speed; in m/s)
-* Location of the wind turbine asset doesn't need to be set in the wind turbine asset.
-It's set in the 'OpenWeather' Agent.
+* Location.
+You can do this in the 'MODIFY' mode by opening the map modal next to the location attribute and setting the location by double clicking on the map.

 Now add an additional configuration item 'Include forecast wind service' to the 'power' attribute of your wind turbine asset (similar as for your solar asset, see Figure 5).
 Once saved the forecast service is running.
 To see it in action you can go to the 'Insights' page and select the power attribute in a chart.
 The dotted line will represent the forecasted data.

-Optionally, if you also want to store the forecasted power for comparing it with the actual values, you can also add the configuration item 'Include forecast wind service' to the attribute 'Power Forecast', as well as the configuration items 'Has predicted data points', 'Read only', 'Rule state', and 'Store data points'.
+Optionally, if you also want to store the forecasted power for comparing it with the actual values, you can also add the configuration item 'Include forecast wind service' to the attribute 'Power Forecast', as well as the configuration items 'Has predicted data points', 'Read only', 'Rule state', 'Set actual value with forecast', and 'Store data points'.

 ## Electricity Consumer